-In this session we will talk about some of the principles of the prayer of agreement.
+In this section we will talk about some of the principles of the prayer of agreement.
 Such a prayer can be prayed by anything from two individuals to a great crowd.
 It should be noted however that the necessity of true unity of heart, mind and spirit required for its proper exercise makes the dynamic of such prayer more complex in larger groups.

 The prayer is based upon the statements of Jesus in Matthew 18:19-20:

 “Again I say unto you, that if two of you shall agree on earth as touching any thing that they shall ask, it shall be done for them of my Father which is in heaven.
 For where two or three are gathered together in my name, there am I in the midst of them.”
 (Matt 18:19-20)

 Such a promise is awesome in scope, and clearly does not refer to a mere agreement in word only, the agreement must be deeper than that to yield the promised results.

 “The word “agree” in Matthew 18:19 not only carries the meaning of being in one accord, but goes further;